-Rugglestone Inn, Widecombe in the Moor - Winner 2012 There are around 330 pubs in the South Devon CAMRA branch area and each winter a short list is drawn up of suitable candidates for pub of the year.
+Pigs Nose Inn, East Prawle - Winner 2013 There are around 330 pubs in the South Devon CAMRA branch area and each winter a short list is drawn up of suitable candidates for pub of the year.
 It's a very difficult task as there are so many excellent pubs in our area.
 This is whittled down to a short list of four pubs in January which are each visited anonymously by many of the active branch members.
 At our March branch meeting votes are cast and the four pubs reduced to two.
 Each member then rates these pubs on a number of criteria: the quality of the beer (obviously the most important!), the atmosphere, quality of service, clientele, sympathy with CAMRA aims and whether the pub offers good value for the area.

-For 2012 we are pleased to announce that the Rugglestone Inn in Widecombe in the Moor is our branch pub of the year!
+For 2013 we are pleased to announce that the Pigs Nose Inn in East Prawle is our branch pub of the year!
 Congratulations to all at the pub!
-The award was presented to landlord and landlady Richard and Vicky Palmer on 4th May 2012 and the photo below shows branch chairman Bob Southwell (pictured right) with them during the presentation.
-The pub faced very stiff competition but was a very deserving winner
+The award was presented to landlord and landlady Peter and Leslie Webber on the 7th April and the photo below shows branch chairman Bob Southwell (pictured right) with them during the presentation.
+Peter and Leslie were thrilled to receive the award for a third time having previously won it in 2011 and 2005.
+The pub faced very stiff competition during the voting but the range and quality of ale on sale, the pub's strong focus on supporting the local community, the warm welcome and general ambience in the pub made this, the southernmost pub in Devon, a very deserving winner.

-The Rugglestone Inn will now go forward to the regional competition and we wish them the best of luck!
+The Pigs Nose Inn will now go forward to the regional competition and we wish them the best of luck!